OpenAI is a technology company that publishes academic research and releases products in the field of artificial intelligence.

 Offering exclusive products will aid Microsoft in further growing Azure, especially in attracting the next batch of startups building on top of OpenAI’s models.

 Other Microsoft-owned products, such as GitHub with the launch of its coding assistant dubbed Copilot, benefit from the partnership, too.

 By plugging itself into Microsoft’s existing customer ecosystem, OpenAI can significantly up the distribution of its models, which consequently increases the revenue it generates from licensing fees.

 After amassing tens of millions of users, OpenAI finally began to monetize its worldwide hit ChatGPT.

-In January 2023, it introduced a premium version of the chat bot, costing $42 per month.
+In February 2023, it introduced a premium version of the chat bot called ChatGPT Plus, costing $20 per month.

 The subscription essentially gives users preferential access to compute.
 Meanwhile, free users will only be able to access ChatGPT during times when demand is low.

 Companies are likely early adopters and traditionally more than happy to pay $20 per month for a subscription.

 Interestingly, the core product will remain free of charge.
 OpenAI, in all likeliness, wants to continue utilizing user feedback to improve the output of its language models.